AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-sidebar_label: On-chain Governance
+sidebar_label: Onchain Governance
-title: Astar Subsquare - On-chain Governance
+title: Astar Subsquare - Onchain Governance
 ---

 import Figure from "/src/components/figure"

 ## Intro

-Astar Network is transitioning its governance system from off-chain voting through Townhall to on-chain voting.
-This change empowers Astar stakeholders to directly vote on key network proposals and decisions on-chain.
+Astar Network is transitioning its governance system from offchain voting through Townhall to onchain voting.
+This change empowers Astar stakeholders to directly vote on key network proposals and decisions onchain.
 Astar governance allows ASTR token holders to influence and participate in decisions that affect the network, such as protocol improvements, runtime updates, and dApp Staking applications.

-To interact with the on-chain governance, users have two primary interfaces to choose from: [Subsquare](https://www.subsquare.io/) or the traditional [Polkadot.js](https://polkadot.js.org/apps/) interface.
+To interact with the onchain governance, users have two primary interfaces to choose from: [Subsquare](https://www.subsquare.io/) or the traditional [Polkadot.js](https://polkadot.js.org/apps/) interface.
 Subsquare provides a user-friendly interface for governance participation, while Polkadot.js offers a more technical approach.

-This guide will walk you through the process of participating in Astar on-chain governance using the Subsquare platform.
+This guide will walk you through the process of participating in Astar onchain governance using the Subsquare platform.
 For those who prefer to use Polkadot.js, you can refer to the [Astar Governance Technical Guide](/docs/learn/governance/technical_guide.md).

 ## What is Astar Governance?